๐Ÿ”๏ธ South Dakota Eviction Notice Laws

 ๐Ÿ’ก Act Immediately When Rent Is Late

 South Dakota’s 3-day notice is one of the shortest in the nation.
 Serve it the day after rent is due (or after any lease grace period expires) to start the clock immediately.
-Every day of delay is another day of lost rent before you can file with the Circuit Court.
+Every day of delay is lost time before you can file with Circuit Court.

 ๐Ÿ”ง